 about

-Evan Losoya is a composer, pianist, and oboist from California's San Francisco Bay Area.
-He is a prolific composer of music for multimedia presentations, recitals, and film – including silent movies.
-He has composed music for chamber and full orchestras in many styles -- both traditional and experimental.
+Evan Losoya is a composer, pianist, and oboist from the San Francisco Bay Area.
+His music spans multimedia presentations, recitals, and film, including silent cinema.
+He has collaborated with ensembles such as Treske Quartet, Alter Face Piano Ensemble, LIGAMENT, loadbang, and Platypus Ensemble.

-Evan has served as the chairman of the Grand Arts Consortium since 2021, where he has composed and transcribed several film scores for the Grand Feature Film Orchestra (GFFO).
-Most recently, the GFFO performed his score for the 1924 silent comedy Sherlock Jr. starring Buster Keaton.
+Evan's compositions have been performed throughout the United States as well as internationally in cities such as Vienna, Austria and São Paulo, Brazil.
+Since 2021, he has served as chairman of the Grand Arts Consortium, where he has composed and transcribed several film scores for the Grand Feature Film Orchestra (GFFO).
+Most recently, the GFFO performed his score for Buster Keaton’s 1924 silent comedy Sherlock Jr.